We vote on an optional theme for the next month and "Silhouette" was picked for March.

-One of the many beauties of photography is the chance to revisit a experience.
+One of the many beauties of photography is the chance to revisit an experience.

 (Click on the photos for more details.)

 Back-lit is pretty close to a silhouette.
-We'll see at the meeting on Wednesday.
+We'll see if others feel that way at the meeting on Wednesday.

 Thanks for stopping by.
 Bring your camera and come to a meeting.